 Applications for CSA formations must be accompanied by a detailed Plan for Services enumerating and describing the services that will be extended to the CSA territory, including the levels of services and financing plan for service provision.
-CSA law requires OC LAFCO to make a determination that the proposed CSA will have sufficient revenues to provide the services described in the Plan for Services, or otherwise condition approval of the formation on a special tax, benefit assessment, and/or property-related fee or charge, subject to voter approval.
+CSA law requires OC LAFCO to make a determination that the proposed CSA will have sufficient revenues to provide the services described in the Plan for Services, or otherwise conditionally approve the formation of a special tax, benefit assessment, and/or property-related fee or charge, subject to voter approval.
 Excerpts from state law addressing these requirements are provided below.